about Yachtsnet online yacht brokerage

 The Endurance 35 was designed in 1970 by Peter Ibold of France, and has - in slightly varying forms - sometimes called the Endurance 35, 37 or 38 - remained in production ever since by a number of builders worldwide.
 The actual overall length is around 42 feet.
 The rig can be either ketch, sloop or cutter, this being a GRP bermudan cutter.
 She is a classic heavyweight offshore cruising yacht, with the design accent firmly on seakeeping ability.

 She is actually 42 ft overall, with bowsprit and davits, and 37 ft on deck.
 The GRP hull is extremely heavily laid up, and above the waterline finished in 'imitation planking' effect.
 The example shown here was built by De Kleer Yachts of Canada.
-What is clearly a variant of the design is still in production in Spain - see http://www.juanbelliure.com/home
+Until the mid-2000s versions of these yachts were still in production by Belliure in Spain.

 Many have also been built in ferrocement, including a fair number of factory-built boats, by Windboats of England.
 Good ferro examples, whether professionally or amateur built, are immensely strong and no heavier than any other construction method, and the construction method has many advantages for extended cruising.
 Ferro construction has however been given a bad name by many poorly built amateur boats